kangguru/rack-google-analytics/README.md

 This middleware *should* be thread safe.
 Although my experience in such areas is limited, having taken the advice of those with more experience; I defer the call to a shallow copy of the environment, if this is of consequence to you please review the implementation.

 ## Change Log

+* 0.9.1 Updated readme to reflect 0.9.0 merge from achiu
+* 0.9.0 Include name changed from 'rack-google-analytics' to 'rack/google-analytics' more inline with the norm
+* 0.6.0 Class now named Rack::GoogleAnalytics, in 0.5 and earlier this was incorrectly documented as Rack::GoogleTracker
+* 0.2.0 Asynchronous code is now the default.

 * 22-07-2010 Major re-write from Arthur Chiu, now correctly writes the Content-Length leader, and comes with tests (High five to @achiu) - this patch also backs-out the changes from @cimm - but they were un-tested (I intend to bring these back as soon as possible; this will probably constitute a 1.0 release when it happens)
 * 19-01-2010 Second Release, patch from github.com/ralph - makes the default snippet the async version from google.
 Use regular synchronous code with: `:async => false`